varkor/Pegmatite/source/README.txt

 - Idiomatic C++11
 - Simple use
 - Reuseable, reentrant grammars with multiple action delegates
-- No dependency on RTTI / exceptions (useable in embedded contexts)

 It has the following explicit non-goals: